pydantic/pydantic/docs/concepts/models.md

     when data cannot be successfully parsed into a model instance.

     While this distinction may initially seem subtle, it holds practical significance.
+    In some cases, "validation" goes beyond just model creation, and can include the copying and coercion of data.
-    For a more in-depth understanding of the implications for your usage, refer to the [Data Conversion](#data-conversion) section below.
+    This can involve copying arguments passed to the constructor in order to perform coercion to a new type without mutating the original input data.
+For a more in-depth understanding of the implications for your usage, refer to the [Data Conversion](#data-conversion) and [Attribute Copies](#attribute-copies) sections below.

     In essence, Pydantic's primary goal is to assure that the resulting structure post-processing (termed "validation") precisely conforms to the applied type hints.
 Given the widespread adoption of "validation" as the colloquial term